RevertSucks/TestMp3s/README.md

 _G.providedurl = "https://raw.githubusercontent.com/RevertSucks/TestMp3s/main/Songs/UGK.mp3"
 loadstring(game:HttpGet("https://raw.githubusercontent.com/RevertSucks/TestMp3s/main/main.lua"))()
 ```
-and thats it! execute. if you want to change the song all you have to do is change the name at the end where it says "UGK.mp3".
-Make sure you use %20 as space and not space
+and thats it! execute. if you want to change the song all you have to do is go to the songs folder click a song, and right click open raw and copy link. will soon provide video for help